 Daily Accommodation Cost

 Since I’ve stayed 3 places in Tokyo, my daily budget for accommodation should not be more than 2,000 JPY.
-I can stay in a hostel with shared dorm room for the only purpose is just to sleep at night and get out all day.
+I can stay in a hostel with a shared dorm room for the only purpose is just to sleep at night and get out all day.
 As long as it’s clean, has a hot and cold shower, safe area and access to food shops, train stations and places I am totally fine.

 SOON: Free Things To Do in Tokyo